calvincertuche/sms-bot/README.md

 ## Installation

-1. First, download the code by clicking on Code -> Download ZIP.
+1. *Download:* Download the application code by clicking on Code -> Download ZIP.
 Unzip the sms-bot folder and move it to your desktop.

 2. Next, you'll need to install [Flask](https://pypi.org/project/Flask/).
 Flask is a framework that will allow to handle HTTP requests.
 Think of it as a local server.